Causal Learning via Manifold Regularization: Empirical Results

 {\bf Results.} Figure~\ref{DREAM} shows AUCs (with respect to changes seen under the test intervention) for each of the four cell lines and each of the methods.
 There was no single method that outperformed all others across all four cell lines.
-SSCD performed particularly well relative to the other methods for cell lines BT549 and MCF7, was competitive for cell line UACC812, but performed less well for cell line BT20.
-We note also that, for cell lines BT549 and MCF7, the performance of SSCD was competitive with the best performers in the DREAM challenge and with an analysis reported in \cite{hill2017}.
-The latter involved a complex Bayesian model specifically designed for such data.
-In contrast, SSCD was applied directly to a data matrix comprising all training samples simply collected together.
+MRCL performed particularly well relative to the other methods for cell lines BT549 and MCF7 (k-NN also performed well for BT549), was competitive for cell line UACC812, but performed less well for cell line BT20.
+We note also that, for cell lines BT549 and MCF7, the performance of MRCL was competitive with the best performers in the DREAM challenge and with an analysis reported in \cite{hill2017}.
+The latter involved a Bayesian model specifically designed for such data.
+In contrast, MRCL was applied directly to a data matrix comprising all training samples simply collected together.